 Appendix A: Climate Dependent Values

-With an expected decline in lighting savings available in Phase IV, the importance of other, more climate-dependent measures will increase.
-Therefore, efforts have been made to align climate-dependent algorithms within this version of the TRM with contemporary best practices.
-Relevant changes include the use of TMY3 weather data from NREL, the addition of two reference cities, and adjustments to reference city catchment areas.
+Climate-dependent values have been updated for the current version of the TRM.
+Relevant changes include the transition of climate assumptions from TMY3 to 15-year weather normals (2006-2020), updating the climate region for two counties, and adjustments to reference city catchment areas.
 The new climate regions in Figure 1-1 are a blend of NOAA Climate Divisions and IECC Climate Zones.
 They better align the TRM with the building code while allowing for the calculation of more localized results.

 Figure 1-1: Climate Regions